 - Not all guidelines can be checked automatically.
-For example, the audit might green light your alternative text for images.
+For example, the audit might green light your alternative text for images (aka image alt text).
 But without manual verification, you can’t guarantee that the alternative text correctly (and concisely) describes the contents of an image.

 - Compliance is not always guaranteed.
 It’s not always clear or obvious how tools check your digital product for compliance.
 And it’s not always clear which of the web accessibility guidelines they check against.
 Some of them check against the WCAG 2.1.
 Some do not.

 In my experience, one tool rarely does everything.
 This means you may have to use specific tools to check specific aspects like contrast.